- Free modem and anti-virus software

 Whether you’re drawn to the vibrant arts scene in Deep Ellum, the bustling energy of Downtown, or the charming neighborhoods like Bishop Arts, you’re going to love calling this city home.
 Home to top industries like tech, finance, and healthcare, it offers a fantastic quality of life.
 Whether you’re settling into East Dallas, White Rock Lake, or Oak Cliff, knowing how utilities work here will help you feel right at home, and maybe save a few bucks along the way.

-Dallas has a deregulated energy market, meaning you can choose your electricity provider (yes, you can shop around for the best deal!).
+Dallas has a deregulated energy market, meaning you must choose your electricity provider (yes, you can shop around for the best deal!).
 We’ll break down everything you need to know, including how to save money with energy efficiency programs and which internet providers offer the fastest speeds.

 Electricity works differently in Dallas than in most cities.
 While Oncor maintains the power lines (and handles outages) as the transmission and delivery utility (TDU), you get to choose your Retail Electric Provider (REP) from dozens of competing companies.
 This means you can shop for cheaper rates, renewable energy plans, or perks like free nights.
 But with so many options, it’s easy to get overwhelmed, we’ll help you find the best plan without the fine-print surprises.